-Boys - plain, black ankle-high traditional school shoes with black laces.
+Plain, black ankle-high traditional school shoes with black laces.
 Boots, trainers (including black trainers that some stores market as suitable for school), canvas and suede shoes are not allowed.
+Shoes should be able to be polished.
+Heels should be no more than 2 inches.